 3. Jeju Island

-At night the streets turn into a party as all the bars open up.
-With the bars to close together it is ideal spot for bar hopping.
+At night the city transforms as all of the shopping streets turn into a party as the bars open up.
+With so many bars located close together, it is ideal spot for bar hopping.
 Daegu also has a large student population – giving this city a young and carefree feel to it.

 If you want some adventure you can also check out the fun high-ropes course.

 Pohang is not on the map for many people visiting South Korea.
-To be honest it doesn’t look that different from many other South Korean cities.
+To be honest, it doesn’t look that different from many other South Korean cities.
 But I have always had a great time in Pohang and thought that it was worth putting on this list just for the fact that it has this awesome dragon temple (Daewonsa Temple – 대원사)!